-Set by hardware to signal the reception of a dominant bit while in standby or a change from error active to error passive and bus-off while in run.
-Also signals any receive error when ESCI = 1.
+Set by hardware to signal the reception of a dominant bit while in standby mode.
+In Run mode this bit is set when EPVS is set or reset (refer to Figure 71.
+CAN Error State Diagram).
+This bit also signals any receive error when ESCI=1.

 Cleared by software.